ceph/ceph/doc/cephadm/adoption.rst

 =========================================

 It is possible to convert some existing clusters so that they can be managed with ``cephadm``.
-This statment applies to some clusters that were deployed with ``ceph-deploy``, ``ceph-ansible``, or ``DeepSea``.
+This statement applies to some clusters that were deployed with ``ceph-deploy``, ``ceph-ansible``, or ``DeepSea``.

 This section of the documentation explains how to determine whether your